An Coppens

-An Coppens (born June 3, 1971) is a Belgian consultant and gamification expert as well as the author of Leading the boss in the mirror.
+An Coppens (born June 3, 1971) is a Belgian consultant working in gamification, and the author of Leading the boss in the mirror.

 Early life

 An Coppens is the eldest child born of Marcel Coppens and Jenny Backx, born in Merksem, Belgium on 3 June 1971.
 Dad was first a secondary school teacher and then in his later career a sports journalist for a national daily newspaper and smaller print publications.
 Mum worked in graphic design in the media and publishing industry.
 An has one younger sister, Gerd Coppens.

 She went to SintHenricus secondary school in Antwerp and commenced a degree in interpretation and translation studies with Russian and English at Hoger Instituut voor Vertalers en Tolken at the University of Antwerp.

 In 1991 she moved to Ireland and in 1993 commenced studies for a degree in International Marketing and Languages at Dublin City University.
 She set up B/Right Business Coaching in 2001 in Cork, Ireland and was invited to be a TV guest expert for the RTE (Irish national television) show "How long will you live" in 2007, she contributed in all seasons since its pilot introduction to programming.
 She was also the co-ordinator for the Cork Schools Enterprise Programme for a number of years.
 An completed her master's degree in Business Administration from the Open University Business School in 2001, whilst working full-time.